-- An allegation should be submitted in the cases of alleged Major or Gross Misconduct and may be raised by: - Employees of the University, including contracted staff; - Another student, or a group of students; - The Police: - Members of the Public. - 30 Generally, the allegation will need to be made by the person or persons who has: - Witnessed or discovered evidence of the misconduct; - Been the subject of the misconduct; - Received an allegation from an external source; - Taken a disclosure of sexual violence from a student, and with the students consent. - An allegation must be made in writing to the University (by email to resolution@bucks.ac.uk) within 10 working days of the incident.
-The person making the report should include their full name and contact details and any supporting information. - Anonymous allegations will not be accepted.
-However, the University may take action to protect as far as possible the identity of an individual reporting an incident, especially where there is a verifiable concern of harm, and where it will not impair any subsequent investigation. - Allegations raised directly to the Vice-Chancellor or another member of the University Executive Team will be referred to the Academic Registry in the first instance.
+- 36 An allegation should be submitted in the cases of alleged Major or Gross Misconduct and may be raised by: - Employees of the University, including contracted staff; - Another student, or a group of students; - The Police; - Members of the public. - 37 Generally, the allegation will need to be made by the person or persons who has: - Witnessed or discovered evidence of the misconduct; - Been the subject of the misconduct; - Received an allegation from an external source; - Taken a disclosure of sexual violence from a student, and with the student's consent. - 38 In general, an allegation should be made in writing to the University (by email to resolution@bucks.ac.uk) within 10 working days of the incident.
+However, no report of alleged major or gross misconduct will be rejected on the basis of being out of time alone; each

+- case will be assessed on the merits as part of an initial review.
+Students who would prefer to talk to a member of the team to engage with the process can do so. - 39 The person making the report should include their full name and contact details and any supporting information. - 40 Anonymous allegations will not be accepted.
+However, the University may take action to protect as far as possible the identity of an individual reporting an incident, especially where there is a verifiable concern of harm, and where it will not impair any subsequent investigation.
+Anonymous reports can made via Report and Support but there may be a limit on the resulting action possible for such cases. - 41 Allegations raised directly to the Vice-Chancellor or another member of the University Executive Team will be referred to the Resolution Team in the first instance.